-- assessing the competence and capabilities of the people in the Group who performed the technical assessment of recoverable amounts; - involving our own valuation specialists to support us in challenging the recoverable amounts derived by the Group, in particular: - assessing the appropriateness of the methodology used by the Group to assess impairment; - assessing the Discounted Cash Flow calculations produced by the Group (value in use of assets) by evaluating key inputs and assumptions in the cash flow projections, such as estimates of future sales volumes (utilization of vessels) and prices (based on spot or chartered rates of vessels), operating costs, terminal value growth rates, and the weighted-average cost of capital (discount rate); - assessing the appropriateness of the key assumptions used in the impairment reports provided by the Group on which management has based its reported amounts of the Group's vessels in the consolidated financial statements; and - identifying fair values less cost of disposal of vessels tested for impairment through one or more independent brokers, where possible; - assessing, with respect to the vessels whose orders were cancelled, the fair value calculations performed by management, including obtaining the legal perspective of the case from the lawyers of the Group; and - assessing the adequacy of the Group's disclosures in relation to the impairment of vessels, containers and barges by reference to the requirements of the relevant accounting standards.
+- There is increased complexity in forecasting future cash flows in the shipping industry due to the cyclical nature of its operation; and - The Group makes subjective judgements for determining the assumptions to be used in estimating the recoverable amounts of these assets. - involving our own valuation specialists to support us in challenging the recoverable amounts derived by the Group, in particular: - assessing the appropriateness of the methodology used by the Group to assess impairment; - assessing the Discounted Cash Flow calculations produced by the Group (value in use of assets) by evaluating key inputs and assumptions in the cash flow projections, such as estimates of future sales volumes (utilization of vessels) and prices (based on spot or chartered rates of vessels), operating costs, terminal value growth rates, and the weighted-average cost of capital (discount rate); - assessing the appropriateness of the key assumptions used in the impairment reports provided by the Group on which management has based its reported amounts of the Group's vessels in the consolidated financial statements; and - identifying fair values less cost of disposal of vessels tested for impairment through one or more independent brokers, where possible; and - assessing the adequacy of the Group's disclosures in relation to the impairment of vessels, containers and barges by reference to the requirements of the relevant accounting standards.

-Depreciation of vessels, containers and barges - refer to note 10 in the consolidated financial statements
+Depreciation of vessels, containers and barges - refer How the matter was addressed in our audit to note 9 of the consolidated financial statements